status-im/status-desktop/sqlite/README.md

 SQLCipher - Nim / NOTES
 ===

+### A SQLCipher wrapper is being implemented at https://github.com/status-im/nim-sqlcipher

 **Notes:**
 This is a experimental project to test how to use SQLCipher with Nim.
 I tried to use [c2nim](https://github.com/nim-lang/c2nim) to generate a small wrapper for SQLite using the header file generated during the SQLCipher compilation process but I wasn't successful.
 Someone please try using that software to see if it works for them